© 2025 Hawaiʻi Public Radio

 Previously, Vanic has served as interim chief when Susan Ballard retired in June 2021.

-Some commissioners expressed concern that selecting someone for the interim role might create an unfair advantage when it comes to finding a permanent replacement for Logan and questioned the wisdom of putting the department through two leadership transitions.
+At the same time, she expressed concern that selecting someone for the interim role might create an unfair advantage when it comes to finding a permanent replacement for Logan, and questioned the wisdom of putting the department through two leadership transitions.

-They also stressed that they wanted to use their efforts to pick the next police chief as soon as possible.
+The commission also stressed that it wanted to use its efforts to pick the next police chief as soon as possible.

 The pool of candidates for the interim role will be used to select a new police chief, according to commissioners.